 - Take a mild pain reliever if necessary but ensure it does not contain codeine as this can actually cause any constipation.

 - Just because you have pain and discomfort, don't put off having some exercise every day such as a 20 minute walk as this will help with constipation too.
-In fact exercise with good muscle toning will build up the abdominal area as well as the sphincter muscle – building blocks to prevent hemorrhoids in the future.
-Running, walking, swimming, aerobics, pilates and yoga are good for this.

 - Soothe the hemorrhoid area by sitting in a basin of warm water several times per day.

 - Don't delay going to the toilet if you need to have a bowel movement.

 - Try to train yourself to have a set time each day for this bowel movement and never sit on the toilet for longer than a couple of minutes.

 - Use pads containing witch hazel for cleansing and soothing the area.
 These can be bought from your local pharmacy or health store, or soak a cotton ball in witch hazel and leave it on the opening to the anal canal for about an hour several times per day.

 - Instead of toilet paper, use fragrant-free baby wipes to clean the anus after each bowel movement.
 Never rub or scrub this sensitive area.